Stockholms Fotbollförbund

 The Stockholms Fotbollförbund (lit.
 'Stockholm Football Association'; StFF) is one of the 24 district organisations of the Swedish Football Association.
 It administers lower tier football in Stockholm County.

 Background

-Stockholms Fotbollförbund is the governing body for football in Stockholm County (except some peripherical municipalities).
+Stockholms Fotbollförbund is the governing body for football in Stockholm County (except some peripheral municipalities).
 The association was founded on 29 March 1917 when 49 teams registered with the organisation.
 In the last decade the number of senior clubs has been well over 500 clubs.
-There is currently 450 member clubs.
+There are currently 450 member clubs.
 Based in Solna, Stockholm, the Association's chairman is Sune Jerry Reinhold.

 There are now about 60,000 active players participating in Stockholm football, this is about 24 percent of the total number of sports activities in the district.
 In 2005, for example, there were around 30,363 registered players (24,028 men and 6,335 women participants).
 To this can be added 30,000 young adolescents who take part in the S:t Eriks Cupen.

-Stockholm Football is important for children and young people's upbringing and good social development.
-The future vision is hoped to renew cooperation with schools.
-In today's modern society it is essential that children's fitness and energies are stimulated.
+The organisation has expressed goals of promoting youth fitness and social development.